aclueless/spair/README.md

 This project is in its *early stage*, things are still missing and *frequent breaking changes are expected*.

+Spair is both small and fast.

+Spair's performance is comparable to Dominator and Sycamore.
+[See the benchmark here](https://github.com/krausest/js-framework-benchmark).
+Spair's app size is smaller than some others frameworks.
+[See the comparision here](https://github.com/aclueless/rust-frontend-framework-comparision/tree/main/todomvc)

 ## Features

 * Incremtental render